unrealwork/atsd-use-cases/IllinoisBirthrates/README.md

 Boots Alliance, McDonald's, Sears Holdings, and United Continental.
-The University of Chicago has contributed countless innovations to the fields of business, economics, law, political science, and physics, among others, and is consistently ranked among the ten best universites in the country.
+The University of Chicago has contributed countless innovations to the fields of business, economics, law, political science, and physics, among others, and is consistently ranked among the ten best universities in the country.
 Occasionally marred by political corruption, five state governors have been found guilty of misuse of power since the 1920's and a number of other state officials have also served time in prison as a result of their actions in office.